 It is the fast-growing type of prostate cancer that starts in the round cells of the neuroendocrine system.

-Squamous cell carcinoma is an aggressive and rare form of prostate cancer that develops in cells covering the prostate glands.
+Squamous cell carcinoma is an aggressive and rare form that develops in cells covering the glands.
 It is a form of prostate cancer where cells surrounding the prostate gland spread quickly.

 Prostate sarcoma grows in the soft tissue of muscles and nerves outside the prostate gland.